SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 If a multi-value argument is required, it means it must have at least one value.

+If the type of the argument is an array of Boolean values (`bool[]`), it will act as a multi-value argument and a switch.
+A value of true (or the explicit value if one is given) gets added to the array for every time that the argument is supplied.

 ## Dictionary arguments

 Dictionary arguments are multi-value arguments that specify a set of key/value pairs.
 Each value for a dictionary argument takes the form key=value, like in the following example: